mavenraven/echo-server-aws/README.md

 # limitations and future enhancements
 * The load balancer is currenly set up to only support unecrypted traffic.
 It would be nice to set up TLS via AWS ACM.
 * The solution only supports a single AZ.
-This could be changed to support multiple AZs, at the cost of another NAT gateway.
+This could be changed to support multiple AZs at the cost of another NAT gateway.
 * The instance count is set in terraform.
 There's a way to do this with the `appspec.yaml` file instead.
 * In the interest of time, I used a number of AWS provided policies (e.g. AmazonAPIGatewayPushToCloudWatchLogs) that aren't really appropriate for the usecase and give more permissions than necessary.
 * It would be nice to have a seperate codebuild stage just for building the templated files needed for deployment.